 Physical stamina.
 Managers, especially those who run their own restaurant, often work long shifts and sometimes spend entire evenings on their feet helping to serve customers.

 Problem-solving skills.
 Managers need to be able to resolve personnel issues and customer-related problems.

-Employment of food service managers is projected to grow 5 percent through 2024, about as fast as the average for all occupations.
+Employment of food service managers is projected to grow 15 percent over the next ten years, faster than the average for all occupations.

 About 41,400 openings for food service managers are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.